MichaelLarocca/blog-michael-jude-larocca/posts/2023/01-23/linkfree-connect-to-your-audience-with-a-single-link.md

 When you click on a tag, for example, a javascript tag, you jump to the search page, now populated with other LinkFree members that have the corresponding tag, making it easy to network with others!

-Currently, you can make up your original tags; you are not limited to a pre-defined group.
-However, slight spelling and upper/lowercase variations are presently causing issues.
-For example, the tags, javascript, and JavaScript result in two groups.
-They are aware of this issue and are addressing it.
+Currently, you can invent your own tags; you are not limited to pre-defined tags.
+However, this causes a known issue.
+Slight spelling differences, including upper/lowercase variations, separate users into separate groups ( javascript and JavaScript result in two groups).
+This issue is being addressed.

 ![Tags](img/01-30-23/Tags.png)